raspberrypi/documentation/configuration/wireless/access-point-bridged.md

 <a name="ap-config"></a>
 ## Configure the access point software

-Create the `hostapd` configuration file, located at `/etc/hostapd/hostapd.conf`, to add the various parameters for your wireless network.
+Create the `hostapd` configuration file, located at `/etc/hostapd/hostapd.conf`, to add the various parameters for your new wireless network.

 ```
 sudo nano /etc/hostapd/hostapd.conf